 Myths vs. Facts about Hearing Loss

 There are many different myths out there about hearing aids and hearing loss.
-At Kenwood Hearing, we are here to help you through all aspects of hearing loss including separating the myths from the facts.
+At Hearing, Balance & Speech Center, we are here to help you through all aspects of hearing loss including separating the myths from the facts.

 Myth: Only a few people are really hearing impaired.